 AV-101 for Depression

 Depression is a global public health concern.
 The World Health Organization estimates that “depression is the leading cause of disability worldwide, and is a major contributor to the global burden of disease,” affecting 350 million people globally.
 According to the U.S. Centers for Disease Control and Prevention (“CDC”), about one in ten Americans aged 12 and over takes antidepressant medication.

-Ketamine, a classic NMDA receptor (NMDAR) channel blocker, has been shown in clinical trials conducted by the U.S. National Institutes of Health (NIH) and others to act rapidly to alleviate symptoms of depression in treatment-resistant patients suffering with Major Depressive Disorder.
-However, the potential for widespread therapeutic use of ketamine has been severely limited by its high risk for abuse and behavioral impairment, and its requirement for i.v. administration in a clinical setting, discovery of ketamine’s rapid-acting antidepressant effects revolutionized thinking about MDD treatment and stimulated drug development focused on new generation antidepressants, including AV-101, with potential for achieving fast-acting antidepressant effects similar to ketamine without ketamine’s side effects.
+Ketamine, a classic NMDA receptor (NMDAR) channel blocker, has been shown in clinical trials conducted by the U.S. National Institutes of Health (NIH) to act rapidly to alleviate depressive symptoms in treatment-resistant patients suffering with MDD.
+Although the potential for widespread therapeutic use of ketamine is limited by its high risk for abuse and behavioral impairment, and its requirement for i.v. administration in a clinical setting, discovery of ketamine’s rapid-acting antidepressant effects revolutionized thinking about MDD treatment and stimulated drug development focused on new generation antidepressants, including AV-101, with potential for achieving fast-acting antidepressant effects similar to ketamine without ketamine’s side effects.

 Stem Cell Technology-based Drug Rescue

-VistaGen's versatile pluripotent stem cell technology platform, Human Clinical Trials in a Test Tube™, has been developed to provide clinically relevant predictions of potential heart and liver toxicity of promising new drug candidates long before they are ever tested in animal or human studies.
+VistaGen's versatile stem cell technology platform, Human Clinical Trials in a Test Tube™, provides clinically relevant predictions of potential heart and liver toxicity of promising new drug candidates long before they are ever tested in animal or human studies.

 Jon S. Saxe,